 It’s easy to think of accidents at work just happening in factories or other industrial settings.
-Perhaps this is because health and safety concerns weren’t always what they should have been concerning ‘heavy industry’ in previous years.
+Perhaps this is because health and safety regulations weren’t always what they should have been concerning ‘heavy industry’ in previous years.

 - Building/construction site accident claims